vippsas/management-api/management-api-guide.md

 We have made as many of the fields as possible optional, but please try to send as much as possible, to make it easy for the merchant.

-**Please note:** The merchant can not change the information provided by the partner, so if something needs to be corrected, the merchant must contact the partner to have the partner submit a new pre-fill product order with the correct details.

-### Response

 Response:

 ```json